umalabs/pocop/README.md

 ## POCOP Token Mechanism

-The Chained MACs with Multiple Keys construction is used as the basis of the POCOP token mechanism.
+The Chained-MACs-with-Multiple-Keys construction is used as the basis of the POCOP token mechanism.

 The root message of the token must contain: